PipedreamHQ/docs/docs/notebook/sql/README.md

 /^(?!_)[a-z0-9_]+$/gi
 ```

-## How we handle non-JSON data sent to SQL destinations
+## How we handle non-JSON data sent to SQL Destinations

-As we noted above, today SQL destinations expect JSON payloads.
+As we noted above, today SQL Destinations expect JSON payloads.
 If you send a string, a CSV row, or another type of data, you may see unexpected issues when querying your data via SQL.
 If you do, please [reach out to our Support team](/support/) and we can help you troubleshoot.

 Often, though, we'll just ignore the record when you issue queries.
 If you see **empty rows** in your result set, that's often an indication of a record we couldn't query using the schema defined for this table.